 Countless sports take place all over the world that are not in the pet’s or animal’s best interests, this includes but is not limited to, the Iditarod, dog racing, horse racing/polo, some extreme dog agility sports and other extreme sports where the welfare of the animal does not come first and foremost.
 I do not support dog or animal sports in the name of “tradition.”

 There are countless articles in newspapers that highlight stories where a dog’s welfare is not paramount.
 One such report that recently made headlines was in Colorado where a moron hiker abandoned his injured dog on a mountain.
 Luckily for this dog, other good-hearted hikers found him and carried him to safety.

 Is dog “ownership” a right or a privilege?
 I argue the latter.
 Who has the best interest at heart for the dog and if you are not skilled at ethology, how well can a guardian/dog lover tell if a dog is enjoying himself or more importantly if it is safe for their pet?
 Perhaps a better question, is it stressful for the animal?

 Call me old fashioned if you will, but I’m not convinced extreme sports are in the best interest of the dog.
 I love extreme sports, but dogs should not be subject to peoples’ extremities.
-Just because a dog will go anywhere a person takes him doesn’t mean he should, it is healthy or good for them.
-Regardless of what the guardian thinks or says, in most of these pictures and scenarios the dogs do not look relaxed, stress-free or happy, at least from a behavioral perspective and probably from a cortisol one as well.
+Just because a dog will go anywhere a person takes him doesn’t mean they should, it is healthy or good for them.
+Regardless of what a guardian thinks or says, in most of these pictures and scenarios the dogs do not look relaxed, stress-free or happy, at least from a behavioral perspective and probably from a cortisol one as well.
 What’s your opinion?